goub0000/housing-mlops-deployment/README.md

 ## Model Information

-The model is a pre-trained linear regression model that predicts house prices based on the features described above.
-The model is saved as `model.pkl` using joblib.
+The application automatically trains a Linear Regression model on first run if no model file exists.
+The model is saved as `model.pkl` for future use to avoid retraining every time.

 ## Installation